We’ve fielded more questions about real estate in the last few years than in the previous two decades combined.

 There’s nothing passive about it.

 In the right environment, it looks smart.
-In the wrong one, it becomes a problem.
+In the wrong one, it becomes a serious problem.

 Strip away the leverage, and you’re left with a physical asset that requires ongoing capital and active involvement.